Skip to main content

 The Reasonable But Wrong Denial

 In a case involving collapse coverage, the insurer denied a claim for a retaining wall failure, asserting that the policy's collapse provision did not cover the type of structural failure at issue.
 The policyholder alleged fraud, arguing the insurer knew the policy covered the loss and intentionally misrepresented the coverage.
 The court found that the policy language was genuinely ambiguous, that the insurer's legal department had reached its interpretation in good faith (even though the court ultimately disagreed with that interpretation), and that there was no evidence anyone at the insurer knew the interpretation was wrong.
 The fraud claim failed entirely.
-This case underscores a fundamental principle: an insurer's legal interpretation of ambiguous policy language is almost never fraud, even when a court ultimately rejects that interpretation, because there is no knowing falsehood involved.
+This case shows a fundamental principle: an insurer's legal interpretation of ambiguous policy language is almost never fraud, even when a court ultimately rejects that interpretation, because there is no knowing falsehood involved.

 💡